abdiaslabrador/wemarket/README.md

 The web application has a lot of features that a complete system information for salers must have:

--POS System
+- POS System

--Sales page
+- Sales page

--Administration
+- Administration

--Landing Pages
+- Landing Pages

--Lot of templates
+- Lot of templates

 Even has a system to check the incoming invoices from the clients that have purchased a product on the ecommerce that can be checked by any QR Viewer Application.